a10nw01f/Gen/README.md

 # Gen

-A c++20 arbitrary compile time execution and code generation library currently only supports msvc with visual studio.
+A c++20 arbitrary compile time execution and code generation library.
+Currently only supports msvc with visual studio.

 # Dependencies